-The Read NVMe-MI Data Structure command requests a data buffer that describes information about the NVM Subsystem, the Management Endpoint or the NVMe Controllers.
+The Read NVMe-MI Data Structure command requests data that describes information about the NVM Subsystem, the Management Endpoint or the NVMe Controllers.

 The command uses NVMe Management Dword 0.
-The format of NVMe Management Dword 0 is shown in Figure 58.
+The format of NVMe Management Dword 0 is shown in Figure 60.
 NVMe Management Dword 1 is reserved.
 There is no Request Data included in a Read NVMe-MI Data Structure command.